-In the trades, most owners give away far more than they realize.
+In most sales processes, you give away far more than you realize.

-Before pricing.
-Before the estimate.
-Before you even realize you’re being evaluated.
+Before pricing, before the estimate, and even before you realize you’re being evaluated.

 Early conversations tend to sound like this: